chloedkkwon/chloedkkwon.github.io/research.md

     image:
       src: /assets/img/work/a_project.png
       alt: a_project
-    description: This is part of my dissertation project studying the phonetic realization of a morpho-phonological process in Korean called sai-sios, or compound tensification.
-It causes a plain obstruent in the initial position of the second noun to become tense in a noun + noun compound.
-Compound tensification is interesting since it's not entirely predictable when it occurs and what happens to the pronunciations when it does.
-I examined corpus data to answer questions of how compound tensification is manifested in actual speech and whether there is a categorical distinction between tense stops derived from compound tensification and underlying plain and tense stops, as described in the traditional literature.
-Currently, I'm working on publishing results from a production experiment and running a perception experiment.
+    description: This dissertation project investigates the phonetic realization of sai-sios, or compound tensification, a morpho-phonological process in Korean.
+Compound tensification transforms a plain obstruent in the initial position of the second noun within a noun + noun compound into a tense obstruent.
+This phenomenon is particularly interesting due to its unpredictable occurrence and the variability it introduces in pronunciation.
+Using corpus data, I explored how compound tensification manifests in natural speech and whether the tense stops resulting from it are categorically distinct from both underlying plain and tense stops, as posited in traditional analyses.
+Currently, I am preparing results from a production experiment for publication and conducting a perception experiment to probe these findings further.

   - title: The prosodic patterns in English production by L1 speakers and Korean L2 speakers of English